apache/pulsar/site2/website/blog/2020-06-18-Apache-Pulsar-2-6-0.md

 ### [PIP-39] Namespace change events (system topic)

 This PIP introduces the system topic to store namespace change events.
 Previously, Pulsar only allowed you to set the namespace policy, all topics under the namespace followed the namespace policy.
 Many users want to set the policy for topics.
-The main reason for not using the same way as namespace level policy is avoiding introducing more workload on ZooKeeper.
+The main reason for not using the same way as namespace level policy is to avoid introducing more workload on the ZooKeeper.

-The original intention of the system topic is able to store topic policy in a topic rather than ZooKeeper.
+The original intention of the system topic is to be able to store topic policy in a topic rather than ZooKeeper.
 So this is the first step to achieve topic level policy.
 And we can easily add support for the topic level policy with this feature.

 For more information about PIP-39, see [here](https://github.com/apache/pulsar/wiki/PIP-39%3A-Namespace-Change-Events).<br> For more information about implementation details, see  [PR-4955](https://github.com/apache/pulsar/pull/4955).